Fort Saganne: Production

-For Saganne was filmed on location at Abbaye du Moncel, Pontpoint, Oise, France, and Mauritania where the eponymous fort was built near the Amojjar Pass close to Atar.
+Fort Saganne was filmed on location at Abbaye du Moncel, Pontpoint, Oise, France, and Mauritania where the eponymous fort was built near the Amojjar Pass close to Atar.

 Reception

 Box office

 At the time of its production, Fort Saganne was France's biggest-budget film.
 The film earned 2,157,767 admissions in France.

 Critical response

 At the time of its theatrical release, the film received mixed reviews.
 In Variety magazine, the reviewer observed that the film "is often fine in its large-scale reconstruction of a time and place and a mentality, but falters in its attempts to inscribe well-detailed characters in its wide-screen canvas."
 The reviewer also found the romantic relationships depicted in the film to be underdeveloped.

-In her review in Allmovie, Eleanor Mannikka gave the film three out of fivstars, noting that the "sweep of this epic skims over the qualities that transformed Saganne from an ordinary officer to a great military leader."
+In her review in Allmovie, Eleanor Mannikka gave the film three out of five stars, noting that the "sweep of this epic skims over the qualities that transformed Saganne from an ordinary officer to a great military leader."
 Mannikka concluded: